 Mechanized and man-portable flow-stream flamethrowers require special training and tactics, which suggests that such needs are best served by a specialist unit.
 This unit would also train special forces personnel and other units in the use of flame weapons.
 Such a unit should probably be garrisoned in the desert, allowing it to train without causing unplanned forest fires.

-Although the layman may class the flamethrower as an infantry weapon in many armies it is the combat engineers or pioneers that wield them.
-In the Russian army I believe the responsibility for Flamethrowers falls on the Chemical troops.
+Although the layman may perceive the flamethrower as an infantry weapon, in many armies it is the combat engineers or pioneers that wield them.
+In the Russian army I believe the responsibility for flamethrowers falls on the Chemical troops.

 A weapon based on the M72 using an incendiary rocket similar to that used in the M202 would be very useful.
-It would be small enough to be carried by a stealthly crawling Soldier yet could quickly destroy a machine gun nest or similar position.
+It would be small enough to be carried by a stealthily crawling soldier yet could quickly destroy a machine gun nest or similar position.

 The Plt Sgt took all seven powder bags and soaked them in diesel fuel and loaded them, WITHOUT a projectile.
-When they started to hear tin bugles in the jungle, the Sgt installed the primer, mounted the primer powder bag, which was dry, leveled the tube and fired.
-They got a fireball "about the size of a football field".
+When they started to hear tin bugles in the jungle, the Sgt installed the primer, mounted the primer powder bag, which was dry, levelled the tube and fired.
+They got a fireball about the size of a football field.
 When all four guns in the battery had fired, there was a deathly silence and NO attack that night, nor for months after.

 Attack, Avoid, Survive: Essential Principles of Self Defence